N.J.'s Christie opens offices for early voting; paper ballots ready

 The Federal Emergency Management Agency will soon be working with those who are likely to be long-term evacuees, many from the New Jersey shore's hard-hit barrier islands, to find temporary housing outside of emergency shelters, Christie said.

-The governor also said he has ordered the natural gas systems shut off on many of the barrier islands hit by the storm because of the fire hazard they pose.
+In a press briefing from the town of Little Ferry, the governor also said he has ordered the natural gas systems shut off on many of the barrier islands hit by the storm because of the fire hazard they pose.
+(Reporting by Dan Burns; Editing by Jackie Frank)

 - The 10 Most Corrupt and Least Corrupt Countries in the World